-Despite a less than ideal reputation, electric razors have a slew of well designed features that can provide a wealth of benefits.
+Electric razors are often overlooked in favor of the $8 razors from the grocery store because it’s difficult to drop $60 to $500 on a machine that does the job of a simple safety razor.
+Despite a less-than-ideal reputation, electric razors have a slew of well-designed features that can provide a wealth of benefits.
 The best ones have consistent shaves in dry or wet conditions and are convenient for traveling to the gym and beyond — not to mention they can cut your morning routine by minutes.
 Electric razors don’t necessarily require shaving cream or water and can bust beards just as well, if not better, than safety razors.

-Panasonic ES-LV81-K Arc 5 ($325)
+Panasonic ES-LV81-K Arc 5 ($340)

 You want an electric razor, but you don’t want to pay the equivalent of a cross-country plane ticket to get one.
 Meet the ES-RT51.
 One of the most basic electric razors that delivers a good shave in wet or dry conditions for under $50.
 The three-razor pivoting head ensures a close, comfortable shave.
-Added bonus: a pop-up trimmer that will evenly trim sideburns and mustaches and an LCD screen that displays power-levels and reminds you when you need to change its blades.
+Added bonus: A pop-up trimmer that will evenly trim sideburns and mustaches and an LCD screen that displays power levels and reminds you when you need to change its blades.